 AAMI's core product suite is general insurance relevant for consumers aged 16 and over.
-And while children appear in this content for the purposes of dramatising a family whose car has broken down n a remote location, our target television audience is 25-54 year olds and the content will only appear in programming relevant for our PG Rating (detailed above).
+And while children appear in this content for the purposes of dramatising a family whose car has broken down in a remote location, our targeting in digital channels is strictly 18+ to ensure relevancy and minimise wastage.